Hlinka Gretzky Cup: Showcasing the Future of Hockey

 Team Composition

-- Each participating country selects its best available Under-18 players (born in 2007 or later for the 2025 tournament year).
+- Each participating country selects its best available under-18 players (born in 2007 or later for the 2025 tournament year).

 - Players are selected and managed by their respective national hockey federations, with Canada’s team operated by Hockey Canada.